weizhangzhang/Pumpfun-sniper-grpc-V5.2-public/README.md

 # 🚀 **PumpFun Sniper Bot v5.2 (using Geyser(Yellowstone))**

+Pumpfun sniper bot V5.2 snipe new token within 1 or 2 blocks after token mint. so this bot snipe token very fast and sell them anytime.
+Bot always make profit.
+There are some sell strategy.

 Welcome to the **PumpFun Sniper Bot v5.2**!
 This bot watches for new `pump.fun` token mints on the Solana blockchain in real-time by using Geyser(Yellowstone), making it the perfect tool to monitor token launches. 🌟

 ### 🎯 **Key Features**